-I’ve talked a lot about the transfer value of New Zealand Membership Reward points compared with the Australian version, however given that the annual fee for the NZ Platinum Charge is effectively equal to that of the Australian version, it would be nice to see some equal value in the points earning.
+I’ve talked a lot about the transfer value of New Zealand Membership Reward points compared with the Australian version, however given that the annual fee for the AU Platinum Charge is about NZ$200 more than the New Zealand version, perhaps this is reasonable.

 There are a few ways the card could be made better – firstly, some of the partnerships like the Accor Plus have specified end dates, giving a little uncertainty about whether they will be renewed for future years.
-More often than not they are, but given the high fee, it would be good to know for sure.
+More often than not they are, but given the high fee, it would be good to know that they are ongoing.

 There’s also no airline status supplied with the card (apart from the match with KrisFlyer through Shangri-La Golden Circle) – although the included lounge access goes some way to making this up, airline status can help to get seats assigned and improve upgrade priorities.

 The Platinum Charge card requires a minimum age of 18 years and an income of $100,000, yearly.

 Summing up – the American Express Platinum Charge card

-After the couple of thousand words written and read on the Platinum Charge, you can see that it offers a huge range of benefits for cardholders.
+After the couple of thousand words written and read on the Platinum Charge, you can see that it offers a huge range of benefits for Card Members.